nonkiru/nonkiru.art/src/home.md

 This is my first blog post, so apologies if this is written weird or anything.
 I thought a neat blog post would be to talk about Pandæmonium savage!
 <br>A small note before we begin, this post will likely be **updated when I fully complete P12S**.
 I took a break after P11S, so I only have thoughts up to about halfway through P12SP1.
 <br>Additionally, clear dates are from my FFLogs and may not be fully accurate.
+<br>Also, this is likely going to be the first Savage tier I fully clear (again, I'm not done quite yet) so keep that in mind while you read my rambles.
 </div>
 <a href="/blog/a_retrospective_into_ffxiv_endwalker_savage/">Read more of this post!</a>
 </div>